 I will make you my wife forever, showing you righteousness and justice, unfailing love and compassion.

 20 I will be faithful to you and make you mine, and you will finally know me as the Lord.

 Pronouncing The Hebrew Name Of God meaning Husband: EESH

 This is Day 27 of a 30 Day study on The Names Of God.
 If you haven't read the introduction yet, please start HERE

 Are you married or single?
 It doesn't matter which you are.
 What really matters is that you grasp the truth that God is your perfect husband.
 God is the only one that has the perfect love for you.
 He is perfect!
-He carries no baggage from previous relationships or from life experience during His childhood years.
+He carries no baggage from previous relationships or from life experiences.

 Here is what it says in the Bible in Hosea 1-3 (a few verses-not the complete passage):

 When the Lord began to speak through Hosea, the Lord said to him, “Go, marry a promiscuous woman and have children with her, for like an adulterous wife this land is guilty of unfaithfulness to the Lord.”3 So he married Gomer daughter of Diblaim, and she conceived and bore him a son.
 She said, ‘I will go after my lovers, who give me my food and my water, my wool and my linen, my olive oil and my drink.’
 Therefore I will block her path with thornbushes; I will wall her in so that she cannot find her way.
 She will chase after her lovers but not catch them; she will look for them but not find them.
 Then she will say, ‘I will go back to my husband as at first, for then I was better off than now................“In that day,” declares the Lord, “you will call me ‘my husband’; you will no longer call me ‘my master......I will betroth you to me forever;

 I will betroth you in righteousness and justice, in love and compassion.
 I will betroth you in faithfulness,